 Marion Paris specializes in international arbitration with a focus on commercial disputes.
-She has acted as counsel, arbitrator or secretary/assistant of the arbitral tribunal in numerous international arbitration proceedings both ad hoc and administered (in particular ICC, UNCITRAL, AFA and Swiss Rules).
+She has acted as counsel, arbitrator or secretary/assistant of the arbitral tribunal in numerous international arbitration proceedings, both ad hoc and administered, governed by a variety of procedural and substantive laws.

-A French national, Marion qualified as an attorney-at-law in France in 2009 and has been registered with the Geneva bar since 2014 (foreign lawyers section).
-She trained at the Parisian dispute resolution departments of Freshfields Bruckhaus Deringer, Clifford Chance and Gide, Loyrette et Nouel.
+A French national, Marion qualified as an attorney-at-law in France and is registered with the Geneva bar (foreign lawyers section).
 She holds an LL.M. in international arbitration and litigation from University College London, as well as a Master, Maîtrise and Bachelor degree from the University of Paris (Paris I Panthéon-Sorbonne and Paris X Nanterre).
-In 2007, alongside her team, she was awarded the first prize of the Concours d’Arbitrage de Paris.